 There are five legendary Gen 2 Pokémon, including the three legendary beasts and the tower duo.
 More specifically, the beasts are Raikou, Suicine, and Entei, the latter of which is important to the story for the third Pokémon movie.
 The tower duo, meanwhile, are Lugi and Ho-Oh.

 Lugia is one of the main Pokémon in Pokémon 2000, which remains the best movie in the franchise if you ask us.
-Ho-Oh is believed to be the Pokémon that Ash seas when he starts his adventure in the anime.
+Ho-Oh is believed to be the Pokémon that Ash sees when he starts his adventure in the anime.

 How many mythical gen 2 Pokémon are there?